treigerm/treigerm.github.io/index.md

     as part of the <a href="https://aims.robots.ox.ac.uk/">AIMS Centre for Doctoral Training</a>.
     I'm passionate about building tools which help people make data-driven decisions.
 More specifically, I do research in the field of probabilistic programming which aims to automate Bayesian inference.
-This makes Bayesian statistics accessible for a wide audience.
     <!-- I do research that lies in the intersection of computer science
     and statistics.
 Currently, I'm thinking about
     how tools from programming languages can be used to automate and scale